mayflymedia/Mr-N-Picker/README.md

 You can find a downloadable package, along with a discussion forum for this package on the [Our Umbraco](https://our.umbraco.org/projects/backoffice-extensions/mr-n-picker) site.

 #### NuGet package repository
-To instal from NuGet, run the following command in your instance of Visual Studio.
+To [install from NuGet](https://www.nuget.org/packages/MrNPicker/), run the following command in your instance of Visual Studio.

     PM> Install-Package MrNPicker